Here you will find some information on how to help students with their learning in Year 7.

 At the moment, this page is dedicated to keeping you up to date with information and resources that can be used at home during the current closure period.

-Click on the tabs below for information about what we are asking students in year 7 do in the next four weeks (up to May 22nd).
+Click on the tabs below for information about what we are asking students in year 7 do in the next six weeks (the second half of the summer term).
 We will update this information during the summer term as the national picture develops.

-This page has now been updated for learning during the summer term which starts on April 20th.
+This page has now been updated for learning during the second half of the summer term which starts on June 1st.

 You can download the information on this page as a booklet HERE.

-In the next four weeks of school closure, we are asking students to stay engaged in their learning by :
+In the next six weeks of school closure, we are asking students to stay engaged in their learning by :

 - completing some daily numeracy & well-being challenges,